ka11dna/XUEZ-Website/README.md

 ### Deadline

-Please submit your designs until 02/01/2018.
+Please submit your designs until Feb 1 2018.

 ### How to participate